seancorfield/honeysql/README.md

 All sample code in this README is automatically run as a unit test using [seancorfield/readme](https://github.com/seancorfield/readme).

-Note that while some of these samples show pretty-printed SQL, this is just for README readability; honeysql does not generate pretty-printed SQL.
+Some of these samples show pretty-printed SQL: HoneySQL 2.x supports `:pretty true` which inserts newlines between clauses in the generated SQL strings.

 ## Usage